softvu/spf-parse/README.md

 # spft-parse [![Build Status](https://travis-ci.org/softvu/spf-parse.svg?branch=master)](https://travis-ci.org/softvu/spf-parse)
-> Parse SPF records into their constituent parts
+> Parse SPF records into their constituent parts.
+Note that this module does no
+> network lookups.
+It only validates and parses SPF syntax.

 # Install